donaldboulton/minimal-mistakes/_posts/2018-03-05-post-Staticman-with-Gitlab.md

 toc_label: "Contents"
 toc_icon: "file"

-excerpt: "Use Staticman push to Gitlab"
+excerpt: "Use Staticman push to Gitlab.
+The first step is to create staticman app, according to the official document operation, you can also view the repository I created."
 image:
   cover: true
   path: &image /assets/images/pages/staticman-github-gitlab.png